joanpablo/reactive_forms/README.md

 }
 ```

-### Parameterized validation messages
+### Parameterized Validation Messages

 You can enrich the validation messages using parameters of the error instance.
-In the next example
+In the next example,
 we are giving a more complete validation error to the user:

 ```dart